-A person gets a sports physical by a doctor to find out if it is safe to start a new sport or a new sports season.
+A person gets a sports physical by a health care provider to find out if it is safe to start a new sport or a new sports season.
 Most states require a sports physical before children and teens can play.

 Sports physicals do not take the place of regular medical care or routine checkups.